Gordonbrook Dam

+Overview

+The dam was built in 1942 to provide water for the Royal Australian Air Force Training Base during World War II.
+The dam wall is 21 m high, 480 m, has a width of 5.8 m at the crest, and holds back 6800 ML when at full capacity.
+The resultant reservoir covers an area of 235 ha, fed by a catchment area of 605 km2.
+In 1987, due to increased demand, the dam wall was raised by 3 m.

+Flooding events during 2011 and 2013 caused damage to a number of areas in the channel downstream of the spillway.
+The Queensland Government funded repairs in excess of that involved raising the height of the existing shotcrete wall to 8 m above the base-level of the downstream channel.
+The works were completed ahead of further flooding events in 2017 and 2018.

 Recreation

-Land

 A basic picnic area is located on the eastern shores.
 The picnic area is fairly large and contains a composting toilet, a water tank, picnic tables, a boat ramp, information signs and a bush walk that includes an elevated lookout and a well maintained bird hide.

-Water

 When the lake area is open to public recreation, the dam provides a good range of water-based activities.
 The lake is largely accessible to small to medium-sized motorised boats, jetskis, canoes and windcraft.
 The body provides the best space for water skiing and water tubing, while the foot is best suited for boat fishing and non-motorised craft only, because of the large stands of dead timber.

+In March 2022, two bodies were found chained together in the dam's waters by a kayaker,n revealed by police to be the bodies of a local couple.

+During dry periods, the dam experiences high levels of blue green algae due to the dam's smaller size.
+Activities are at the user's own risk, and the boat ramp has gates to prevent motorised craft from entering the water during times of high risk of the algae.

 Fishing

 A Stocked Impoundment Permit is required to fish in all parts of the dam.
 The dam is stocked with Australian Bass, Golden Perch, Silver Perch, and Saratoga by the Boondooma Dam Fish Stocking and Management Association Inc. Only shore fishing is permitted.